We all have used syntax’s like i += j

 So the value 9 is nothing but a result of loss of precision while converting from double to int.

 Always use the compound assignment operator [i += j] very carefully.
-You should use only when you are dealing with similar data types.
-In different data types, result can be incorrect.
+You should use it only when you are dealing with similar data types.
+In different data types, results can be incorrect.

 Happy Learning !!